-The World Resources Institute predicts that the total amount of food produce that we don’t eat is equal to approximately 198 million hectares of agricultural land.
-Imagine the entire country of Mexico—that’s how much perfectly edible food we throw away.
+The World Resources Institute predicts that the total amount of food produce we don’t eat is equal to approximately 198 million hectares of agricultural land.
+Imagine the entire Mexico—that’s how much perfectly edible food we throw away.

-The government is also gaining ground in reducing excess food reaching landfills by approving House Bill No. 8873, the Food Waste Reduction Act, which will require food establishments, manufacturers, and supermarkets to donate their edible food surplus to food banks, which will then distribute the food to communities in need.
+The government is also gaining ground in reducing excess food reaching landfills by approving House Bill No. 8873 or the Food Waste Reduction Act that will require food establishments, manufacturers, and supermarkets to donate edible food surplus to food banks, which will then distribute the food to communities in need.

 On fair food

 This is where the Slow Food Youth Network (SFYN) Philippines comes in.
 A worldwide network of food producers, chefs, activists, and students, SFYN is itself an instrument working towards “Filling bellies, instead of bins” by making sure the discourse on food security doesn’t go unheard.

 There are myriad issues circulating around food, or lack thereof; some of which being excessive food waste, sustainable food production, and ongoing hunger.

 All of this were addressed and discussed at SFYN’s World Disco Soup Day held on Apr.
 28 at St. Scholastica’s College.
 Volunteers, many of whom were youths, collected and cooked xepa, “the leftover food from the farmer’s market or any food that would go to waste for not conforming to commercial standards,” according to SFYN Philippines.
 (To clarify, xepa, unused edible food, is not pagpag, a colloquial term used to refer to food from garbage.)